StackVista/stackstate-docs/stackpacks/integrations/scom.md

 ##### Determine the required number of API requests

 Use the script below to determine the number of API requests required to retrieve topology data from SCOM.
 The script will return the number of components to be retrieved from the specified class.
-The configured `max_number_of_requests` must be higher than the number of components to retrieve multiplied by 2 - two API requests are required to retrieve data for each component.
+The configured `max_number_of_requests` must be higher than the number of components and dependencies to retrieve multiplied by 2 - two API requests are required to retrieve data for each component and each dependency.

 ```
- ???
-Add new script
+$components = (Get-SCOMManagementGroup).GetMonitoringObjects("FullName LIKE 'Microsoft.Windows.Computer:%'")
+"total number of components that match criteria: "+$components.count
+$deps= ($components.GetRelatedMonitoringObjects('Recursive')).count
+"Total number of dependencies: "+ $deps
 ```

 {% endtab %}